Looking for the newest, coolest, or trendiest gift for that special person in your life? Check out my collections.

 - Or any simple gift—candy, flowers, food--that both parties will enjoy, with a gold ribbon on it!

 Here is a list of ten gifts that might be great for any anniversary.
-Flowers and candy are specific to the 4th and 6th anniversaries respectively, but are too good to pass up on other occasions.
+Flowers and candy are specific to the fourth and sixth anniversaries, respectively, but are too good to pass up on other occasions.

 - Edible gift basket